Sole Trader Business Loans

 If your sole trader hires people then you are most certainly eligible for the JobKeeper payment.
 JobKeeper payments were extended on 28 September 2020, with a particular focus on sole traders that have been, and continue to be, most significantly impacted by coronavirus.

 You may also be able to access cheaper credit under the coronavirus SME Guarantee Scheme.
 Under the scheme, the Government will guarantee 50% of new loans issued by participating lenders to sole traders.
-The Government has recently extended the Scheme to be available for loans written until 30 June 2021.
+The Government has recently extended the Scheme to be available for loans written until 30 June 2021 (which has now ended).

 Loans for Sole Traders – Final Take